russross/s3fslite/README.md

     by downloading them and re-uploading them, the same as for metadata updates, regular renames, and links.

+    Directories with open files (this includes any descendents) cannot be renamed.
+Open files cannot be renamed either.

 *   `readdir` requests do *not* send off file attribute requests.
     The original code effectively issues a `getattr` request to S3 for each file when directories are listed.
 The cache was not